 This dish is thoughtful yet forgiving.
 You can prep ahead and adapt it to your needs.
 It works for both weeknight dinners and entertaining guests.
 Serve with grilled flatbread, couscous, or on its own.

-It’s not trying to be clever—it just makes sense.
+It’s not trying to be clever.
+It just makes sense.
 The dish represents accessible sophistication in everyday cooking, bringing restaurant-quality flavors to your home kitchen through simple techniques and thoughtful combinations rather than complicated processes or hard-to-find ingredients.

 As professional chefs, we balance culinary excellence with practical reality.
 This dish delivers impressive flavor while accommodating real-life constraints, welcoming substitutions based on what’s available in your pantry.